ivnvxd/pyquest/README.md

 ##### Counter <a id="counter"></a>

 The `Counter` counts the objects passed to it.
 Sometimes it is very convenient to just feed some list into the counter and immediately get the data structure with the counted elements.
+The `Counter` is a subclass of `dict`.

+_Properties of a Counter:_

+- `Unordered`: Counters are unordered collections, which means that the items in a Counter do not have a specific order, and that order may change when the Counter is modified.
+- `Mutable`: Counters are mutable, which means that the items in a Counter can be changed after the Counter is created.
+- `Heterogeneous`: Counters can contain items of different types, including other Counters.
+- `Dynamic`: Counters can grow and shrink in size as needed.

+_Most Common Methods of a Counter:_

+- `elements()`: Returns an iterator over elements repeating each as many times as its count.
+- `most_common([n])`: Returns a list of the n most common elements and their counts from the most common to the least.
+- `values()`: Returns an iterator over the values repeating each as many times as its count.
+- `items()`: Returns a view of the Counter items.
+- `keys()`: Returns a view of the Counter keys.
+- `subtract([iterable-or-mapping])`: Elements are subtracted from an iterable or from another mapping (or counter).
+Like `dict.update()` but subtracts counts instead of replacing them.
+Both inputs and outputs may be zero or negative.
+- `clear()`: Removes all elements from the Counter.
+- `copy()`: Returns a shallow copy of the Counter.
+- `get([key], [default])`: Returns the count of the element.
+The default value is 0.

 ```python